 Past performance of the VCT shares is no indication of future performance.
 The net asset value of the Ventus Funds is dependent on the performance of the underlying operational companies in the portfolio.
 Whilst the Boards have each stated objectives to "to achieve a sustainable level of dividends and to protect and enhance the company’s capital", there can be no guarantee that these objectives will be achieved.

-David is a graduate in Electrical and Electronic Engineering and has been involved in renewable energy for over 27 years (with 20 years as CEO), starting his career with UK utility company SWALEC.
+David is a graduate in Electrical and Electronic Engineering and has been involved in renewable energy for over 29 years (with 22 years as CEO), starting his career with UK utility company SWALEC.
 David set up Energy Power Resources (EPR) in 1996 and co-founded Eco2 in 2002.
-Renewable Energy Projects under David''s management over the 27 years equate to 700MW of capacity and £2.3 billion of funds raised.
+Renewable Energy Projects under David''s management equate to 700MW of capacity and £2.3 billion of funds raised.
 This saves over 1.75M tonnes of CO2 every year and supplies the equivalent of 1.4 million homes with renewable energy.

 David has advised the British Government on a number of expert panels including being a member of the UK Government''s Renewable Advisory Board and currently Chairs the Welsh Government's Energy & Environment Sector Panel.